BoatUS ANGLER: Do It Yourself Department

 (10) Cables.
 Control cable outer jacket should have no cracks or swelling.
 If it does, the cable is corroded and needs replacement

 "If you tow heavy loads, then upgrade the service intervals for your truck.
 It will be worth the extra expense." - Peter O'Toole

-Peter O'Tool is a Trailering Club Member who sells trucks at General GMC in West Palm Beach, Florida.
+Peter O'Toole is a BoatUS Member who sells trucks at General GMC in West Palm Beach, Florida.